SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Compute_Requirements.md

 ### CPU

-A passmark of >10K is sufficient for Elasticsearch.
+A passmark of >10K is sufficient.
 Having an extra logical core in favor of a few extra CPU cycles is preferred.

 ### Network

 Gigabit Ethernet is required for throughput, and low latency is required for easy cluster communication.
 Latency between the different nodes in a cluster should be similar.

-If there are multiple Elasticsearch nodes in the cluster, a [shared network path](xref:Configuring_Elasticsearch_backups_Windows) is required where the backups of the database can be stored.

 ### Operating System

+We recommend installing OpenSearch on Linux.
+While OpenSearch is compatible with Windows (see [Operating system compatibility](https://opensearch.org/docs/2.2/install-and-configure/install-opensearch/index/#operating-system-compatibility)), this setup is not covered in our testing and therefore not recommended.

 Elasticsearch can be installed on the operating system of your choice, under the condition that it is supported by Elastic.
 A 64-bit OS is preferred.